 I was looking for a classic camel coat, and was hopeful that one of these would be a winner.
 However, I was underwhelmed by both and am now passively looking for new options.

-First up is the icon trench in wool-cashmere, on sale for $259 and comes in 3 colors.
-This pretty much met all of my requirements on paper, but in-person it made me feel like Friar Tuck.
+First up is the icon trench in wool-cashmere which comes in 3 colors.
+This pretty much met all of my requirements on paper, but in-person it made me feel a little like Friar Tuck.

-Sizing & fit: Un-belted, this coat is extremely boxy with no waist shaping whatsoever.
+Sizing & fit: Un-belted, this coat is boxy with no waist shaping whatsoever.
 As a result, the amount of fabric at the mid-section causes unsightly bunching from all angles after the belt is tied.
 The chest and hips were slightly roomy on me, but could be filled up by layers in the winter.
 The shoulder width felt fine, but looks a smidge wide from the back.
-If you like every other aspect of this coat, the torso can probably be taken in by a good tailor for $40-$60.
+If you like every other aspect of this coat, the torso might be able to be tapered in by a good tailor for $50-$60.

-Design & quality: Aside from the shapeless waist and lackluster material, I liked the design and details of this coat.
+Design & quality: Aside from the shapeless waist and average material, I liked the design and details of this coat.
 It bodes trench features that I like, such as a double-breasted front, shoulder epaulettes, tortoiseshell buttons, and belt with leather-covered buckle.
-It felt moderately heavy (more so than the next one, at least), but just didn't "wow" me...
+It felt moderately heavy and warm (more so than the next one, at least), but just didn't "wow" me...

 Interiors - Top: Icon trench in wool-cashmere.
 Bottom: Double-cloth slim trench.

 Next up is the double-cloth slim trench in "camel", starting at $280 and left in 5 colors: